Wizards vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (Oct 30)

 Washington vs Oklahoma City Prop Picks (AI)

-AI algorithm Remi is pouring through loads of data on each team.
-In fact, anytime the Wizards and Thunder play there’s always several intriguing angles to key in on.
-Not to mention games played at Paycom Center in Oct seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of data on each player.
+In fact, anytime the Wizards and Thunder play there’s always several intriguing trends to key in on.
+Not to mention games played at Paycom Center in Oct rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Carrington over 11.5 PTS+AST.